Himaht/Rental540/README.md

 Rental540 – Car Rental Management System

-A full-stack rental management platform built with PHP, MySQL, HTML/CSS, and JavaScript.
+A full-stack rental management platform built with PHP, MySQL, HTML/CSS, JavaScript, and Azure cloud integration.

+📌 Overview

 Rental540 is a web-based car rental management system designed to make it easy for customers to book vehicles and for admins to manage rentals, vehicles, customers, and payments.
-The project was created as part of my coursework and expanded over time to include real-world features such as validation, login security, dashboards, and reservation workflows.
+The project began as coursework and expanded into a realistic, functional system with:

+Validation

+Login security

+Dashboards

+Reservation workflows

+Cloud connectivity

-System Features
+✨ System Features

-SQL Server Database
+SQL Server database on Azure

-MySQL database with relational structure
+MySQL relational database structure (local version)

 PHP backend with secure database connection

-Real-time form validation
+Real-time validation for forms

-Clean UI with interactive components
+Clean and interactive UI

-Reservation success messages with close button Auto-clear alerts when user leaves a page
+Reservation success messages with a close button

+Auto-clearing alerts when the user leaves a page

-Tech Stack
+🗄️ Tech Stack
 Frontend

 HTML5

 CSS3

 JavaScript

 Backend

 PHP

 MySQL (phpMyAdmin/WAMP)

+Azure SQL (Cloud)

+Python (Flask for cloud analytics)

 Tools

 Microsoft Azure

 WAMP

 Git & GitHub

 VSCode

 ⚙️ Installation Guide